String Quartet No. 7 (Shostakovich): II. Lento

-The second movement begins with stand alone four measures of arpeggiation across four strings on the second violin.
-This accompanimental figure appears throughout the whole movement.
-All four instruments are muted throughout.
-The first violin enters at measure 5 from the high register.
-The viola and cello enter much later in m.
+The second movement begins with four standalone measures of four-string arpeggiation on the second violin, an accompanimental figure which appears throughout the movement.
+The first violin enters at measure 5 in its high register; the viola and cello enter in m.
 14 with a glissando and hold steady notes.
-In this movement, Shostakovich lightens the textures in comparison to the outer movements.
+In this movement, Shostakovich lightens the textures in comparison to the outer movements and indicates that the performers use mutes on their instruments.

 III.
 Allegro – Allegretto

 The third movement opens fff, marking a contrast with previous movement.
-In measure 12, the theme is introduced by the viola, which also becomes the subject of a fugue throughout all four instruments.
+In measure 12, the viola introduces the theme, which also becomes the subject of a fugue throughout all four instruments.
 This "Allegro" section ends with pizzicato on cello.